bluetoother/ble-shepherd/README.md

 *************************************************
 <a name="API_permitJoin"></a>
 ###.permitJoin(time)
 > Open for devices to join the network.

 **Arguments**

-1. `time` (*Number*): Interval in seconds for central openning for devices to join the network.
-Set time to 0 can immediately close the admission.
+1. `time` (*Number*): Time in seconds for the central to allow devices joining.
+Set it to 0 will immediately close the admission.

 **Returns**